Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

-Figure \ref{fig:shopping} compares these estimated counterfactual IRRs (triangular points)---absent any shopping---to the real IRRs we observe for actually funded borrowers (circular points).
-Note that the real IRRs shown in Figure \ref{fig:shopping} differ slightly from those in Figure \ref{fig:irr} because Figure \ref{fig:irr} reports each group’s aggregate portfolio IRR, whereas Figure \ref{fig:shopping} reports a weighted average of individual loan IRRs within each group (the second operationalization of our test).
-We used this second approach to facilitate a more direct comparison between the counterfactual and real group IRRs.
+Then, using data on applicants approved for 3-year loans, we obtained counterfactual IRRs by applying our fitted model, assuming that each approved applicant accepted the loan they initially requested.
+Finally, we then used the BISG predictions to compute a weighted average of individual loan IRRs within each group, as shown by the triangular points in Figure \ref{fig:shopping}.
+In contrast, the IRR estimates shown in Figure \ref{fig:irr} were obtained by computing the IRR of a single loan portfolio aggregated at the group level, as opposed to averaging individual loan IRRs as we did in this counterfactual analysis.
+Therefore, to facilitate a more direct comparison, we computed the average of individual loan IRRs of funded borrowers (the same set of borrowers used to generate Figure \ref{fig:irr}), shown by the circular points in Figure \ref{fig:shopping}.

-Figure \ref{fig:shopping} shows that the counterfactual IRRs mirror the real IRRs, with Black borrowers generating significantly lower profits than other racial and ethnic groups, and men generating lower profits than women.
+Figure \ref{fig:shopping} compares these estimated counterfactual IRRs (triangular points)---absent any shopping---to the real IRRs we observe for actually funded borrowers (circular points).\footnote{Note that the empirical IRR estimates differ slightly from those in Figure \ref{fig:irr} because the IRR estimates in Figure \ref{fig:irr} represent the IRR of each group's aggregate loan portfolio, whereas the estimates in Figure \ref{fig:shopping} represent a weighted average of individual loan IRRs within each group.} The counterfactual IRRs mirror the real IRRs, with Black borrowers generating significantly lower profits than other racial and ethnic groups, and men generating lower profits than women.
 We note that the counterfactual IRRs are estimated to be lower than the real IRRs because, if every applicant were to accept their loan offer, the lender would get a lower risk portfolio without losing the best borrowers to other lenders.
 In reality, lower risk borrowers often walk away or shop for better terms, leaving the lender with a riskier set of borrowers and higher overall profits associated with the added risk they are taking on.
 Ultimately, the similar patterns between the counterfactual and real group IRRs suggest that the profit gaps we observe are not explained by group differences in shopping behavior.